-- Congressional Trainings.
-ACUS has offered trainings to congressional staff on of topics ranging from best practices recommended by the ACUS Assembly to legislative drafting involving delegation of power to administrative agencies. - Statutory Review Program.
+- Proposed Statute to Clarify Statutory Access to Judicial Review of Agency Action.
+As suggested in Recommendation 2021-5, Clarifying Statutory Access to Judicial Review of Agency Action, ACUS's Office of the Chairman submitted a proposed statute to key congressional committees.
+If enacted, it would implement the part of the Recommendation calling for amendments to Title 28 that would clarify the event that starts the time for seeking judicial review and the specific number of days in which review may be sought.
+The statute would also provide that documents styled as a notice of appeal or complaint should be treated as such.
+The Office of the Chairman was assisted in the drafting of the proposed statute by a working group of ACUS members. - Congressional Trainings.
+ACUS has offered trainings to congressional staff on topics ranging from best practices recommended by the ACUS Assembly to legislative drafting involving delegation of power to administrative agencies. - Statutory Review Program.
 ACUS staff transmit to Congress (through its legislative counsel offices) federal judicial opinions that identify technical and related problems in statutes dealing with administrative procedure.
-Its primary purpose is to provide legislative drafters with the information they need to ensure future statutes adequately reflect Congress's intent.
-Opinions are selected by ACUS staff based on independent research and, most importantly, suggestions from federal agencies. - Individualized Advice.
-Congressional staff of both chambers of Congress and of both political parties often request technical assistance from ACUS.
+The primary purpose of this program is to provide legislative drafters with the information they need to ensure future statutes adequately reflect Congress's intent.
+Opinions are selected by ACUS staff based on independent research and, most importantly, suggestions from federal agencies.

+• Individualized Advice.
+Congressional staff often request technical assistance from ACUS.
 The Office of the Chairman frequently provides background information, technical legislative drafting assistance, and other non-partisan, technical advice to Hill staff.